 A catalog is made up of the packages that are approved-for-use at your organization, improving organizational alignment and developer experience when using open source.
 Catalogs also include packages that are denied-for-use at your organization, creating an auditable log of the denial reason and date.

-Creating a catalog with Tidelift offers several benefits:
+Benefits of creating a catalog with Tidelift

 - Centralized issue resolution workflows to streamline and automate updating the catalog. (e.g. when there are new security vulnerabilities, licensing issues, or requests from your team to start using new packages).

 - Standardized open source release management, to reduce the complexity of managing your open source supply chain.

 - Package releases that can be imported or requested to be added to your catalog

 Standards can help determine what can and cannot be approved in your catalog, such as: